markovmodel/pyemma-workshop/README.md

 conda install -c conda-forge pyemma_tutorials
 ```

-Please note that if you are already using conda, you might want to create a specific environment for the workshop.
+Please note that especially if you are already using conda, you might want to create a specific environment for the workshop.
 This is optional.

 ### step 3: activate some helpers
 In order to activate some features of the notebooks that we will be using, please also run